Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0918: By using Nuget Package Manager I am going to add migration.... but wait I entered new migration command in the default project so it hit the error.

-0919: I change the project to .DataAccess and then agian try to add migration....Migration was created successfully.
+0919: I change the project to .DataAccess and then agian try to add migration....Migration was created successfully - 20221115021515_AddDefaultIdentityMigration.cs

 0920: I checked it on the Sql Database. and commiting my code to the github.